Hidden QR Code Art: 8 Must-See Interactive Pieces Now

 Blake arranged each code according to their color contrast to make the artwork.
 The detailed portrait was completed using 2,304 QR codes in total.

-When viewers scan them, they can access all the coverages of Amy Goodman in the span of nine years, showcasing her dedication to investigative journalism.
+When viewers scan them, they can access all the coverage of Amy Goodman in the span of nine years, showcasing her dedication to investigative journalism.

 Steps on how to create an artistic QR code for your artwork